The error and perturbation bounds of the general absolute value equations: Error bound

 \section{Error bound}

 In this section, without further illustration, we always assume that the AVEs (\ref{p1}) and (\ref{eq:2}) have the unique solution.
-Under this premise, we can give the framework of error bounds on the distance between the approximate solution and the exact solution of the AVEs (\ref{p1}) and (\ref{eq:2}).
+Under this premise, we can give the framework of error bounds on the distance between the approximate solutions and the exact solutions of the AVEs (\ref{p1}) and AVEs (\ref{eq:2}), respectively.